Attersee am Attersee

 Attersee am Attersee is a village on the western shore of Attersee lake in the Austrian state of Upper Austria.

 Geography

 The village center lies between the lake and the slopes of the Buchberg (888 m or 2913 feet, "Beech Mountain") and is the location of a Baroque pilgrimage church.
 There are views across the lake and up to the Höllengebirge ("Mountains of Hell").

+Populated places

+The municipality of Attersee am Attersee consists of the following cadastral communities: Abtsdorf and Attersee; while further subdivided into nine populated places (with population in brackets as of 1 January 2022).